daos-stack/daos/doc/quickstart.md

 Storage-class memory (SCM) can be emulated with DRAM by creating tmpfs mountpoints on the DAOS servers.

-## DAOS in Docker

-To build the Docker image, run the following command:

-    $ docker build -t daos -f Dockerfile.centos\:7 github.com/daos-stack/daos#:utils/docker

-This creates a CentOS7 image and builds the latest DAOS version from GitHub in this environment.
-For Ubuntu, replace Dockerfile.centos\:7 with Dockerfile.ubuntu\:16.04.

-To run the DAOS server in a new container:

-    $ docker run --tmpfs /mnt/daos:rw,uid=1000,size=1G -v /tmp/uri:/tmp/uri daos \
-      orterun -H localhost -np 1 --report-uri /tmp/uri/uri.txt daos_server

-This allocates 1GB of DRAM for DAOS storage.
-The more, the better.

-To run the DAOS unit tests:

-    $ docker run -v /tmp/uri:/tmp/uri daos \
-      orterun -H localhost -np 1 --ompi-server file:/tmp/uri/uri.txt daos_test

-## DAOS from Scratch

-### Build Prerequisites
+## Software Dependencies

 DAOS requires a C99-capable compiler, a golang compiler and the scons build tool.
-In addition, the DAOS stack leverages the following open source projects:
+Moreover, the DAOS stack leverages the following open source projects:
 - [CaRT](https://github.com/daos-stack/cart) that relies on both [Mercury](https://mercury-hpc.github.io) and [Libfabric](https://ofiwg.github.io/libfabric/) for lightweight network transport and [PMIx](https://github.com/pmix/master) for process set management.
 See the CaRT repository for more information on how to build the CaRT library.
 - [PMDK](https://github.com/pmem/pmdk.git) for persistent memory programming.
-- [SPDK](http://spdk.io) for NVMe device access and management
+- [SPDK](http://spdk.io) for userspace NVMe device access and management.
-- [ISA-L](https://github.com/01org/isa-l) for checksum and erasure code computation
+- [ISA-L](https://github.com/01org/isa-l) for checksum and erasure code computation.
 - [Argobots](https://github.com/pmodels/argobots) for thread management.

-If all the software dependencies listed above are already satisfied, then just type "scons" in the top source directory to build the DAOS stack.
-Otherwise, please follow the instructions in the section below to build DAOS with all the dependencies.

-### Building DAOS & Dependencies

-The below instructions have been verified with CentOS.
-Installations on other Linux distributions might be similar with some variations.
-Please contact us in our [forum](users@daos.groups.io) if running into issues.

-(a) Pre-install dependencies
-Please install the following software packages (or equivalent for other distros):

-- On CentOS and openSuSE:
-    $ yum install -y epel-release
-    $ yum install -y git gcc gcc-c++ make cmake golang libtool scons boost-devel
-    $ yum install -y libuuid-devel openssl-devel libevent-devel libtool-ltdl-devel
-    $ yum install -y librdmacm-devel libcmocka libcmocka-devel readline-devel
-    $ yum install -y doxygen pandoc flex patch

-- On Ubuntu and Debian:
-    $ apt-get install -y git gcc golang make cmake libtool-bin scons autoconf
-    $ apt-get install -y libboost-dev uuid-dev libssl-dev libevent-dev libltdl-dev
-    $ apt-get install -y librdmacm-dev libcmocka0 libcmocka-dev libreadline6-dev
-    $ apt-get install -y curl doxygen pandoc flex patch

-If no Cmocka RPMs are available, please install from [source](https://cmocka.org/files/1.1/cmocka-1.1.0.tar.xz) as detailed below:

-    $ tar xvf cmocka-1.1.0.tar.xz
-    $ cd cmocka
-    $ mkdir build && cd build && cmake -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Debug .. && make && sudo make install

-Moreover, please make sure all the auto tools listed below are at the appropriate versions.

-    m4 (GNU M4) 1.4.16
-    flex 2.5.37
-    autoconf (GNU Autoconf) 2.69
-    automake (GNU automake) 1.13.4
-    libtool (GNU libtool) 2.4.2
+The DAOS build system can be configured to download and build any missing dependencies automatically.

+## DAOS Source Code

-(b) Checking out the DAOS source code
+To check out the DAOS source code, run the following command:

     $ git clone https://github.com/daos-stack/daos.git